-The roots of the Angolan civil war can be traced back to the country’s struggle for independence, during which multiple guerilla groups struggled against each other as well as against the Portuguese forces.
+The roots of the Angolan civil war can be traced back to the country’s struggle for independence (which forms a separate case study), during which multiple guerrilla groups struggled against each other as well as against the Portuguese forces.
 After the collapse of the Portuguese colonial empire in January 1975, the three revolutionary movements—the Marxist Popular Movement for the Liberation of Angola (MPLA), the Ugandan Peoples Army (UPA) which merged with the National Front for the Liberation of Angola (FMLA) in 1962, and the National Union for the Total Independence of Angola (UNITA)—signed the Alvor Accords with the post-Salazar Portuguese government.
 The agreement granted Angola independence and established a three-way power sharing government.
 However, collaboration and trust between the three groups was never established, and the country descended into a civil war that was to last almost three decades.[i]

 The Angolan civil war initially degenerated into a proxy war between Cold War opponents that intervened to support the different warring sides.
 With the assistance of Cuban troops and Soviet support, the MPLA managed to win the initial phase of conventional fighting in 1975-1976, oust the FNLA from Luanda and become the de facto Angolan government.
 The FNLA disintegrated, but the US and South Africa-backed UNITA continued its guerilla warfare against the MPLA-government from its base in the east and south of the country.[ii]
 Despite the waning of international interest and involvement in the conflict towards the end of the Cold War, UNITA continued its insurgency against the MPLA government until its leader Jonas Savimbi’s death in 2002.
 The MPLA was able to sustain its rule due to the country’s growing oil revenues, while UNITA forces controlled the diamond trade in the country’s hinterland.[iii]